Bellfalasch/Migrate-2-WP/README.md

 Basic structure:
 ----------------

-Check readme at [Bobby CMS](https://github.com/Bellfalasch/Bobby-CMS) for more information on basic functions, structure, etc. All forms are created using functions in Bobby CMS.
+Check out the readme for [Bobby CMS](https://github.com/Bellfalasch/Bobby-CMS) if you need more information on basic functions, structure, etc that this project uses.
+All forms are built using that project.